tonioloewald/bindinator.js/docs/overview.md

 		<span data-bind="text=.user.name"></span>
 	</li>

-Id paths allow lists to be updated more efficiently.
+Among other things, paths allow lists to be updated more efficiently in the DOM, but they are also very useful for simply accessing objects in lists using arbitrary keys.

 ## Events